adi2809/SimpleScanner/README.md

 1) input_output.py - written for implementing the reading of images, text files from specified path.
 2) compute_homography.py - written for implementing the computation of perspective transform from source coordinates to destination coordinates.
 3) post_processing.py - written for implementing histogram equalisation/ whitebalance for the image (added functionality not integrated in main)
-4) main.py - written to run the app using a simple terminal call which will be explained in the instructions below for running the programme .
+4) main.py - written to run the app using a simple terminal call which will be explained in the instructions below for running the programme.

 logic flow behind the implementation :